Joredjs/monomod/apps/servers/server-local/README.md

-# @nxms/server-local: The nxms local server
+# @monomod/server-local: The monomod local server

-This server is responsible for launching and managing local development servers for nxms microapps.
-It dynamically retrieves routes from the **nxms gateway** (`@nxms/gateway`), creates server instances for each microapp, and starts them on designated HTTP ports, enabling you to run and test your modules in isolation.
+This server is responsible for launching and managing local development servers for monomod microapps.
+It dynamically retrieves routes from the **monomod gateway** (`@monomod/gateway`), creates server instances for each microapp, and starts them on designated HTTP ports, enabling you to run and test your modules in isolation.